jamesrochabrun/SwiftOpenAI/README.md

 ### Azure OpenAI

 This library provides support for both chat completions and chat stream completions through Azure OpenAI.
-Currently, `DefaultOpenAIAzureService` supports chat completions, including both streamed and non-streamed options.
+Currently, `DefaultOpenAIAzureService` supports ONLY chat completions, including both streamed and non-streamed options.

 For more information about Azure configuration refer to the [documentation.](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference)